GanashDeshmukh/pythonex/README.md

-# This is Tiger project.
+# This is Test project.
+working on the drip  irrigation sdystem in farm and picture of it.